- A Continued History

 A Continued History

 Grace Gates served in the capacity of the administrator until 1974.
 Through the years, both Grace Gates and Virginia Downing continued to provide support to the agency in a variety of ways, providing nursing services and serving as interim administrators for the agency.
 Grace Gates served the Harper County Health Department as a member of the Advisory Board until her death in March 2011.
-Virginia Downing currently serves as the Public Health Emergency Prepared Regional Coordinator.
+Virginia Downing currently serves on the Southcentral Kansas Coalition for Public Health Executive Board.
 Former administrators for the agency include:

 - Grace Gates